 Computer software is also used throughout the curriculum and students get many opportunities such as using iMovie and Garage Band in Music or data logging in Science.

 GCSE: The computer science syllabus offers girls the opportunity to develop a deeper knowledge and understanding of how computers work and their application in the real world.
 There are two written examinations and one project component.

 Computer science is also offered at A level.
 The facilities offered by the College are modern and spacious.
-Two ICT suites are used to teach ICT, every classroom is equipped with an interactive whiteboard and has high speed Internet access.
+Two Computer suites are used to teach Computer science, every classroom is equipped with an interactive whiteboard and has high speed Internet access.
 All students enjoy a high level of remote access to the work and IT resources.

 The Programming Club meet weekly and learn how to write programs in a fun way, using BBC: microbits